This Crockpot Garlic and Herb Pork Roast dinner is savory, rich and oh-so delicious! Served over mashed potatoes or noodles, it’s comfort food heaven!

 - Serve as is or over mashed potatoes, noodles or rice.

-- The pork roast is ready once it reaches an internal temperature of 200.
-At this point, the connective tissue has broken down and it'll be super tender.
-Crockpots can vary from model to model, so if you want to ensure it's ready, just stick a meat thermometer inside to confirm.
+- Low or High Temperature: Cook on low for ultimate tenderness, but you can cook it on high if you're short on time.
+It's ready once it reaches an internal temperature of 200°F. Crockpots can vary from model to model, so if you want to ensure it's ready, just stick an instant-read thermometer inside to confirm.

-- Melt 3 tablespoons butter in a saucepan over medium heat.
+- Homemade Condensed Soup: For 1 can of soup: Melt 3 tablespoons butter in a saucepan over medium heat.
 Whisk in ⅓ cup all-purpose flour and cook for 1 minute.
 Whisk in ⅓ cup milk and ⅓ cup chicken broth until well combined.
 Season with ¼ teaspoon onion powder and salt and pepper to taste.
 Stir and cook for 1-2 minutes or until thickened and creamy.
 Add more herbs to taste.

-- While it does add a lot of flavors and the va va voom to this dish, if you want to cut back on the fat content, you can trim away some of the fat.
-If you prefer a leaner pork cut, you can also use a top loin boneless roast.
-The meat won't be as moist and pull apart tender but will have a similar flavor complex.
-You can also chill the juices, separate and remove the fat before making the gravy.
+- Adjust the Fat: You can trim away excess fat.
+If you prefer a leaner cut, you can also use a top loin boneless roast.
+The meat won't be as pull apart tender but will have a similar flavor complex.
+You can also skim away the fat before making the gravy.

 Storage

-- Store leftovers in an air-tight container in the refrigerator up to 5-7 days.
+- For the fridge: Store leftovers in an airtight container in the refrigerator up to 5-7 days.
 I like separating the meat from the gravy, but this is optional.

-- This recipe yields a lot of meat.
+- For the freezer: This recipe yields a lot of meat.
 While the leftovers are excellent, freezing works great as well.
-Simply place in an air-tight container and freeze up to 3 months.
+Simply place in a freezer-safe container and freeze up to 3 months.

 Frequently Asked Questions